Is Discord Not Detecting Your Mic? Here’s the Likely Fix

 - To reset the audio settings on Discord, open the app and go to User Settings, located at the bottom of your Discord homepage (cog icon).

 - From the menu to the left, select Voice & Video.

-- In the page that appears, scroll all the way down, click Reset Voice Settings, and confirm.
+- On the page that appears, scroll down, click Reset Voice Settings, and confirm.

 - Once you’ve reset the settings, you can find the Mic Test section and click Let’s Check to see if the fix has worked.

 Turn Off Exclusive Mode

 The solution to this issue may not lie with the Discord app itself.
 Windows may be to culprit here.
 There is a setting in Discord that allows it exclusive control over the audio device driver.
 This may not sit well with Windows, so you’ll need to disable this mode in your OS.

 - To do this, go to the sound icon in the system tray, right-click it and select Sounds.

 - Then, select the device in question and click Properties.